-Testicle pain, or testicular pain, is pain that occurs in or around one or both testicles.
+Testicle pain (testicular pain) is pain that occurs in or around one or both testicles.
 Sometimes testicle pain actually originates from somewhere else in the groin or abdomen, and is felt in one or both testicles (referred pain).

 Seek immediate medical attention if you have: